-Prof. Kevin Gaston will be leading this project to evaluate and provide tools for the delivery of Cornwall’s Environmental Growth Strategy, which seeks to drive growth in Cornwall’s natural capital whilst also delivering improved economic and social outcomes.
+Prof. Kevin Gaston, Dr Ilya Maclean and Dr Jonathan Mosedale are leading this project to evaluate and provide tools for the delivery of Cornwall’s Environmental Growth Strategy, which seeks to drive growth in Cornwall’s natural capital whilst also delivering improved economic and social outcomes.

 The project will be delivered in partnership with Cornwall Council, Cornwall and Isles of Scilly Local Nature Partnership and Cornwall Area of Outstanding Natural Beauty.
 The project will aim to support the Environmental Growth Strategy’s vision: ‘In 2065, Cornwall’s environment will be naturally diverse, beautiful and healthy, supporting a thriving society, prosperous economy and abundance of wildlife.’